mattliving/eclipse-color-schemes/README.markdown

 COPYRIGHT NOTICE:
 =================

-The color schemes and the abovementioned site are NOT MY WORK.
+The color schemes and the below mentioned site are NOT MY WORK.

 I mirror them here for my (and your) convenience, because the original site is being targeted by spammers, and the code quality of the `.epf` files was